d-t-n/statistical-machine-learning/README.md

 - Analyze the results to determine the effectiveness of using probability distributions in machine learning applications.

-Overall, this project would provide students with an opportunity to develop a deeper understanding of probability distributions and their application in machine learning algorithms.
+Overall, this project would provide an opportunity to develop a deeper understanding of probability distributions and their application in machine learning algorithms.
 It would also allow them to gain hands-on experience in implementing machine learning algorithms and applying probability distributions to real-world datasets.